angel-dart-archive/prpl/README.md

 # prpl
-Infrastructure for serving PRPL apps and PWA's in Angel.
+Infrastructure for serving PRPL apps and PWA's in the Angel framework.